kevgathuku/torrent-dbx/README.md

 The following are the required environment variables:

 - `DROPBOX_ACCESS_TOKEN`- Required to save files to your Dropbox account.
 You can obtain one from https://www.dropbox.com/developers/apps
-- `FIREBASE_API_KEY` - Required for saving progress info to Firebase.
-This can be obtained from https://firebase.google.com/docs/database/
-- `FIREBASE_DB_URL` - This is where the download progress is saved.
-Obtain one here: https://firebase.google.com/docs/database/

-A comprehensive guide on how to setup firebase can be found at https://firebase.google.com/docs/web/setup

 ## Usage